hrithikthakur/snapfix/docs/PREPARE_DOWNLOAD.md

 # Prepare DMG Files for Website Download

-Complete guide to build and upload the latest SnapFix DMG files for website distribution.
+Complete guide to build and upload the latest flickfix DMG files for website distribution.

 ## Quick Start